shawnMthompson/MAITS-Website/README.md

 2. Open the 'index.html' file in a web browser to view the website.
 May require a live server extension or any other self-hosting solution.

 # NOTE:
-I intend to continuously develop this website as I improve and as I learn more technologies that I can incorporate into my web development process (e.g. React, Tailwind, PHP).
-I intend for these three technologies to be implemented into this website by the start of Q3 2024, but we'll see where the wind takes me in that regard.
+I intend to continuously develop and expand on this website as I improve and as I learn more technologies that I can incorporate into my web development process (e.g. React, Tailwind, PHP).
+I intend for these three technologies to be implemented into this website by the end of Q3 2024.

 # LICENSE:
 This project is licensed under the MIT License